BYLAWS OF THE BUSINESS TECHNOLOGY ASSOCIATION

 C. CONTINUING MEMBERSHIP.
 Continuing members are those members who are no longer participating in the sale or service of business equipment and systems, and do not qualify for any other classification of membership.
-They shall have been ACTIVE VOTING members or employees of ACTIVE VOTING member firms in good standing for at least ten (10) years immediately preceding their leaving the industry.
-They shall be entitled to all benefits of ACTIVE members.
+They shall have been ACTIVE VOTING members or employees of ACTIVE VOTING member firms in good standing.
+They shall be entitled to those benefits established by the Board of Directors.

 Section 4.
 GEOGRAPHIC AREAS.
 The area covered by this Association shall be divided into four geographical areas known as Districts under the direct jurisdiction of this Association.
 Each geographic area may be further divided and defined by the Board of Directors and shall constitute the area over which a geographical association may have jurisdiction.